 I know that our view of Los Angeles was seen through rose tinted, privileged glasses.
 And to be honest, after 10 months backpacking, any modern city was going to be a welcome relief.
 Still, we both saw enough to want to go back and explore more.

-Los Angeles travel and feasting tips:
+Los Angeles deliciousness: other travel and feasting tips

 - Definitely make the trip to Venice and take a walk down through the lanes (we nearly always started at Nowita Place just off Lincoln Boulevard), stop on Abbot Kinney Boulevard for a coffee or beer and then continue down to the water for sunset.
 Walk down the beach a little and check out the bizarre body building fest at Muscle Beach.